KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.1 XrViewConfigurationView
 =============================

 The first thing we need to do is get all of the views available to our view configuration.
 It is worth just parsing the name of this type: ``XrViewConfigurationView``.
-I break the typename up as follow "XrViewConfiguration" - "View", where it relates to one view in the view configuration, which may contain multiple views.
+We can break the typename up as follow "XrViewConfiguration" - "View", where it relates to one view in the view configuration, which may contain multiple views.
 We call ``xrEnumerateViewConfigurationViews()`` twice, first to get the count of the views in the view configuration, and second to fill in the data to the ``std::vector<XrViewConfigurationView>``.

 Add the following code to the ``GetViewConfigurationViews()`` method: